-In a quiet neighborhood near Zoshigaya Cemetery in Toshima Ward, Tokyo, stands a conspicuous Western-style structure made of wood.
+In a quiet neighborhood near Zoshigaya Cemetery in Toshima Ward, Tokyo in the Kanto Region, stands a conspicuous Western-style structure made of wood.
 It used to be a residence of an American missionary named J. M. McCaleb, but after his return to the US, it eventually became the property of Toshima Ward, and since 1989, it has been open to the public as “the Old Missionary Museum of Zoshigaya.”
 This is a beautiful, interesting structure and here you can learn about the history of Christianity in Japan.

 Born near Nashville, Tennessee, in 1861, John Moody McCaleb came to Japan with his wife in 1892, and after living in the foreigner’s settlement in Tsukiji for 15 years, he built the Missionary House in Zoshigaya in 1907 to be used as his home as well as a base to engage in missionary work based on Puritanism.